 The faster you drive, the more energy you need to maintain your speed.

-Use Z.E. technologies such as regenerative braking and deceleration to optimise your driving range.
+Use E-Tech technologies such as regenerative braking and deceleration to optimise your driving range.

 When driving uphill, your electricity consumption affects your driving range.
 You recover energy when driving downhill.

-On average, the Z.E. battery offers a maximum driving range of 300 km in summer and 200 km in winter.
+On average, the battery offers a greater driving range in summer than in winter.

 The weight of your vehicle, influenced by its load, will have an impact on how much energy it consumes.

-Like all batteries, those in Z.E. vehicles hold less charge in cold weather than at ambient temperature.
+Like all batteries, those in E-Tech vehicles hold less charge in cold weather than at ambient temperature.

-However, ZOE has undergone extreme cold testing in Kiruna, Sweden.
-It continued to work normally even at -20 °C .
+However, Renault E-Tech vehicles have undergone extreme cold testing in Kiruna, Sweden.
+They continued to work normally even at -20 °C .